ConanLDM/RailsJunction/README.md

 #### Rails 7.1 application, using Sidekiq and Redis.

-##### MVC being setup for junctions, as of 24/02/2024 junction model and dB schema for it have been created.
+##### MVC being setup for junctions, as of 24/02/2024 junction model and dB schema for it have been created (open ended
+##### as to how in tune and serious or humorous with invoking real world junctions this will be).